The NFL’s All-Underrated Team: One Secret Superstar for all 32 teams

 Green Bay Packers: CB Rasul Douglas

-The Eagles selected Douglas in the third round of the 2017 draft out of West Virginia, and after three unremarkable seasons in Philly and one with the Panthers, the Packers signed him to a one-year, $990,000 deal in 2021 — basically a vet minimum deal, as nobody expected much.
-But it was a case of right time/right place, as Douglas became a revelation in Titletown.
+The Eagles selected Douglas in the third round of the 2017 draft out of West Virginia, and after three unremarkable seasons in Philly and one with the Panthers, the Packers signed him to a one-year, $990,000 deal in 2021 — basically a vet minimum deal, and they stole him from the Cardinals’ practice squad.
+It was a case of right time/right place, as Douglas became a revelation in Titletown.
 In 2021, he allowed 34 catches on 66 targets for 360 yards, 114 yards after the catch, two touchdowns, five interceptions, seven pass breakups, and an opponent passer rating of 46.3 — the lowest for any NFL cornerback who played at least 50% of his team’s snaps.

 Douglas was rewarded with a three-year, $21 million contract that’s still a pretty decent underpay, as he’s no one-year wonder.
 In 2022, and in a defense that hasn’t always made sense from a coverage perspective, he still allowed just 49 catches on 73 targets for 536 yards, 183 yards after the catch, four touchdowns, four interceptions, seven pass breakups, and an opponent passer rating of 84.0.